Owalid-Mez/sql-server-distributed-backup-automation/README.md

 - Batch backup script present on target servers

 ## Usage

-1. Configure `conex.csv`
-2. Update credentials securely
+1. Copy the `savedb.bat` file to each target SQL Server.
+2. Ensure the file path matches the `BatchFile` value in `conex.csv`.
+3. Configure the CSV file with the correct server and credential details.
-3. Run the PowerShell orchestrator script
+4. Run the PowerShell orchestration script.
-4. Review logs and status report
+5. Review the consolidated log file for results.

 ## Security Notes
 - Avoid using `sa`